itead/ITEADLIB_Arduino_Nextion/readme.md

 # Serial configuration

-In configuration file `NexSerialConfig.h`, you can find two macros below:
+In configuration file `NexConfig.h`, you can find two macros below:

   - dbSerial: Debug Serial (baudrate:9600), needed by beginners for debug your nextion applications or sketches.
 If your complete your work, it will be a wise choice to disable Debug Serial.